 - Outstanding breathability, great for maintaining comfort

-- High-quality material offers marvelous grip
+- High-quality material offers a marvelous grip

 - No-slip grip on the palm of the glove

 Our choice for the best two-hand option for keeping your hands dry in hot weather is the Finger Ten Golf Glove.
-Both gloves offer premium grip with high-flex material that fits the hand.
+Both gloves offer a premium grip with high-flex material that fits the hand.